TBD54566975/developer.tbd.website/site/docs/ssi/create-credentials.md

 As you can see the DID returned here is using `key` as its DID method.
 Learn more about other [DID methods](https://www.w3.org/TR/did-spec-registries/#did-methods).

 :::note
-  Important: Make sure to copy and set aside Acme's `DID` and the `id` property under the first object in the `verificationMethod` array.
+  Important: Make sure to copy and set aside your response from above for the next step.
 :::

 **c.
 Create DID for Credential Subject (Alice)**